Mayor says Rome does not accept any kind of violence.

 The incident took place in the early hours of 9 September on the corner of Via Palestro and Viale Castro Pretorio after the man saw the Finnish woman looking for a taxi.

-Claiming he had a car parked nearby he offered a lift to the girl, who had arrived in Rome a few days earlier to work as a babysitter.
+Claiming he had a car parked nearby he offered a lift to the woman, who had arrived in Rome a few days earlier to work as a babysitter.
 However as they walked he struck her with a rock before dragging her behind a parked bus where he allegedly raped her.
-After threatening to kill her, he robbed the girl of €40 and fled the scene.
+After threatening to kill her, he robbed the woman of €40 and fled the scene.

 Expressing solidarity with the victim, Rome mayor Virginia Raggi tweeted: "Rome does not accept any kind of violence."